 - If software is to be installed for use by the guest, please provide sufficient time (one week) for the software to be installed and tested.

 If you have a laptop or other mobile device with a wireless network card you will be able to access our wireless guest access across campus, unless your guest access restricts you to a specific campus building, room or location.
-With the exception of guest access for a specific campus room for a specific event, you will need to install our Network Access Control (NAC) appliance and perform all the necessary Windows Security and Anti-Virus updates.
+To connect to the SSUnet wireless network, follow the normal Wi-Fi connection process for your device, select SSUnet, and enter your SSU Guest username and password when prompted.
+For more detailed instructions, visit http://www.shawnee.edu/its/getting-started/guests-and-visitors.aspx.

-UIS reserves the right to charge for guest access and use of University-owned technology in certain instances.
-UIS will charge for connectivity and technology usage when the department sponsoring an event is charging the external for the use of the facility and services received.
+ITS reserves the right to charge for guest access and use of University-owned technology in certain instances.
+ITS will charge for connectivity and technology usage when the department sponsoring an event is charging the external for the use of the facility and services received.

-UIS reserves the right to charge guests for the use of campus technology if it is determined the scheduled event/ use of technology on campus, requires significant UIS resources for technology support.
+ITS reserves the right to charge guests for the use of campus technology if it is determined the scheduled event/ use of technology on campus, requires significant ITS resources for technology support.
 Please reference the guest event technology fee schedule for current charges.

 There will always be a charge incurred for requested technical/network support after normal business hours, i.e. M-F 8:00 am – 5:00 pm, regardless of the association between an SSU department and a sponsored event.

-The best way to contact the UIS Help Desk is by submitting an email to firstname.lastname@example.org.
+The best way to contact the ITS Help Desk is by submitting an email to email@example.com.
 In your email be sure to include:

 - Your name